Developer-Tanay/Jarvis-Voice-Assistant/README.md

 - 🤖 Chat and answer via your local LLM
 - 🌦️ Tell you the time and weather
 - ⏻ System commands (shutdown, restart, logout)
-- 🚪 Exit gracefully with “quit” or “stop”
+- 🚪 Exit gracefully with “exit” “quit” or “stop”

 ---